 - Knee braces: Knee sleeves and braces help stabilize the knee while you heal and help prevent re-injury as you return to sporting or daily activities.
 You may choose to wear knee sleeves while working out indefinitely, as they can provide extra support to your knee going forward.

 - Surgery: A ligament injury like an MCL tear may require surgery to repair and specific rehab advice post-op.
+The essential amino acid formula in Heal has been clinically proven to help accelerate recovery from surgery and ligament injuries.

 The Inner Side Track